-Beauty, in particular makeup, is often deemed trivial or frivolous, but it means something to many Muslim women, especially on Eid.
+Beauty, in particular makeup, is often deemed trivial or frivolous but it means something to many Muslim women, especially on Eid.
 It is a time of celebration, of looking your best and putting on your most glamorous outfits.
-A study by Harvard Medical School found that women who wear makeup experience a confidence boost, suggesting our relationship with beauty runs deeper than we think — and I couldn't agree more.
-Personally, even something as simple as a coat of mascara or eyebrow gel has brought me a sense of comfort and normality during the various lockdowns, and I've come to realize that this is even more true for festivities.
-Not only does makeup hold the power to influence mood, but through color, sparkle, and the simple ritual of application, it brings back the essence of honoring Eid.
+A study by Harvard Medical School found that women who wear makeup experience a confidence boost, suggesting our relationship with beauty runs deeper than we think – and I couldn't agree more.
+Personally, even something as simple as a coat of mascara or eyebrow gel has brought me a sense of comfort and normality during the various lockdowns, and I've come to realise that this is even more true for festivities.
+Not only does makeup hold the power to influence mood but through colour, sparkle and the simple ritual of application, it brings back the essence of honouring Eid.

-Lately, our beauty rituals have taken on a greater meaning, whether that's a Sunday facial routine or getting ready for a celebratory occasion via Zoom.
+Lately, our beauty rituals have taken on an even greater meaning, whether that's a Sunday facial routine or getting ready for a celebratory occasion via Zoom.
 My cousin Fadumo agrees.
-"Last year in lockdown, I put on a full face of makeup for Eid, red lipstick and everything," she told me as we spoke about our upcoming Eid plans for May 13th.
-"Why not?"
-She's absolutely right.
+"Last year in lockdown, I put on a full face of makeup for Eid, red lipstick and everything," she told me as we spoke about our upcoming Eid plans for 13th May.
+"Why not?" she asked, and she's absolutely right.
 The ceremonial act of getting ready has previously required a physical end goal: a destination or an in-person get-together.
-There may be much less of that this Eid as we wait for things to open up fully, but it’s my mission to engage in that ritual at home as a way of immersing myself in the celebration.
-The makeup will be entirely for me to enjoy, but it'll remind me of Eid's important impact.
+There may be much less of that this Eid as we wait for things to open up fully but it’s my mission to engage in that ritual at home as a way of immersing myself in the celebration.
+The makeup will be entirely for me to enjoy but it'll remind me of Eid's important impact.

 A makeup cliche perhaps, but a classic red lip never fails to empower me on Eid.
-My go-tos are Charlotte Tilbury Red Carpet Red and Fenty Beauty Stunna Lip Paint in Uncensored.
-Wearing bright, bold colors like these isn't just skin deep, though: It provides escapism and a release from reality, which is especially important when we're spending Eid at home.
+My go-tos are Charlotte Tilbury's Red Carpet Red, £25, and Fenty Beauty's Stunna Lip Paint in Uncensored, £20.
+Wearing bright, bold colours like these isn't just skin deep, though.
+It provides escapism and a release from reality, which is especially important when we're spending Eid at home.
 Fadumo agrees and says makeup is a "catalyst for a more cheerful day" on Eid.
 And it's not just my family.
 Salma tells me that throughout the pandemic, she has frequently turned to makeup to feel more like herself and often uses it to reignite the sense of fun of joyous occasions, which has become lost lately.
 Maymona describes her ongoing interaction with beauty throughout the pandemic in a similar way.
-Wearing makeup at virtual birthdays, bridal showers, and close-knit religious occasions such as Eid has only emphasized the happiness she feels.
+Wearing makeup at virtual birthdays, bridal showers and close-knit religious occasions such as Eid has only emphasised the happiness she feels.

-From choosing a look to sourcing the products and then applying them, getting ready for Eid is my favorite part of the celebrations.
+From choosing a look to sourcing the products and then applying them, getting ready for Eid is my favourite part of the celebrations.
 In that moment, I'm on a high and only good awaits me.
 The pandemic has felt like one continuous blur so we must recapture these moments of joy; makeup helps me and plenty of other Muslim women to do that.
-Personally, it's the small details: a wash of playful eyeshadow, like Glossier Lidstar in Lily, or a bright bold orange lip.
-These colors, textures, and finishes evoke a sense of celebration in themselves.
+Personally, it's the small details: a wash of playful eyeshadow, like Glossier's Lidstar in Lily, £15, or a bright bold orange lip, such as Lancôme L’Absolu Rouge Drama in Wild Thoughts, £27.50.
+These colours, textures and finishes evoke a sense of celebration in themselves.